rickballard/CoCiviumBackUp/docs/notes/Idea_Log.md

 - Prefer timeless motifs (curlicues / symbolics) over faces or hardware photos.
 - Symbols can be live-linked (online) and degrade to text (print/offline).
 - Chip-tile image is temporary; replace with fungal-neural scroll art.
-- Keep harvesting all prior Civium scroll material before any rewrite.
+- Keep harvesting all prior CoCivium scroll material before any rewrite.